processone/docs.ejabberd.im/content/admin/configuration.md

 If you include the keyword “@HOST@” in the HostName, it is replaced at start time with the real virtual host string.

-This example configures the echo module to provide its echoing service in the Jabber ID `mirror.example.org`:
+This example configures the MUC module to provide its service in the Jabber ID `conference.example.org`:

 	modules:
 	  ...
-	  mod_echo:
+	  mod_muc:
-	    host: "mirror.example.org"
+	    host: conference.example.org
 	  ...

 However, if there are several virtual hosts and this module is enabled